robertocerinaprojects/PoSSUM/README.md

 ## Cross-Pollsters Comparison

 <div style="width: 500px; margin: 0 auto; text-align: center;">
   <p><b>Figure 1):</b> A comparison of PoSSUM's national vote share estimates with those of other pollsters, for digital fieldwork conducted from 05/10 to 15/10.
 Polls sharing at least one fieldwork day with PoSSUM are included in the comparison.
 The distribution of the poll is simply the posterior distribution of the poll given non-informative priors and the (weighted) choice counts.
-PoSSUM MrP is the main PoSSUM estimate -- unweighted (Raw) and lower speculation (Mod.
-Spec.) estimatates are also presented below for comparison. </p>
+PoSSUM MrP is the main PoSSUM estimate -- unweighted (Raw) and lower speculation (Spec.
+Mod.) estimatates are also presented below for comparison. </p>
 </div>

 <p align="center">